 - 1. When the partnership agreement is different from the explanation given, the explanation is an infraction of Law.
-When this infraction results in damage to the non-offending side, the Director shall award an adjusted score. - If a player becomes aware of his own mistake, he must summon the Director before the opening lead is faced (or during the play, if discovered later), and then provide a correction.
-The player is also permitted to call the Director before the auction ends, but he is under no obligation to do so (see Law 20F4). - 3.
-The player's partner must do nothing to correct the mistaken explanation while the auction continues and if he subsequently becomes a defender, he must call the Director and correct the explanation only after play ends.
-If the player's partner is to be declarer or dummy, he must, after the final pass, call the Director and then provide a correction.
+When this infraction results in damage to the non-offending side, the Director shall award an adjusted score. - 2.
+A player who becomes aware of their own mistake, must summon the Director before the opening lead is faced (or during the play, if discovered later), and then provide a correction